-The Division of Sciences is proud of the work done by our students and staff in Science Outreach.
-Science Outreach is here to support both school students and teachers in reaching their potential in science.
+The Division of Sciences is proud of the work done by our students and staff in Community Engagement.
+Community Engagement is here to support both school students and teachers in reaching their potential in science.

-Alongside the Outreach programmes developed by individual departments, the Division of Sciences has developed three important Science Outreach programs to support secondary school students.
+Alongside the Community Engagement programmes developed by individual departments, the Division of Sciences has developed three important Community Engagement programs to support secondary school students.

 Hands-On at Otago

 Following the long-term success of Hands-On Science, Otago is very excited and proud to offer Hands-On at Otago.
 Hands-On at Otago incorporates projects related to science, health science, humanities and business.

 Hands-On is a week long event run on campus, and is designed for secondary school students entering either Year 12 or 13.

 Science Academy (OUASSA)

 Science Academy (OUASSA) is a year-long programme, organised by the University of Otago, for Year 13 secondary school students attending rural / provincial, small, or lower decile schools.
 Science Academy (OUASSA) has a strong emphasis on enhancing students ability to excel in their final year of secondary school science, analytical thinking, problem solving, and the important role of communication and the way science in the 21st Century considers social and ethical concerns.

 Alongside the student programme, Science Academy (OUASSA) also offers a Teacher Professional Development programme (see our website).